schollii/pypubsub/docs/usage/usage_advanced_debug.rst

 typically not practical.

-Since exceptions are common during application development (bugs due to invalid arguments, failed assertions, etc), pubsub provdes a hook to register a 'listener exception' handler: whenever a listener raises an exception, pubsub then sends it to the handler, and continues with the send operation until all listeners have received the message.
+Since exceptions are common during application development (bugs due to invalid arguments, failed assertions, etc), Pypubsub provdes a hook to register a 'listener exception' handler: whenever a listener raises an exception, Pypubsub then sends it to the handler, and continues with the send operation until all listeners have received the message.
 The handler might print it to a log file, output a message in a status bar, show an error box, etc. The handling itself is very application-specific, hence this strategy.